 In addition to that famous aforementioned green and white house, this section of PEI's north shore is stuffed full with dune-filled beaches, campgrounds, cottages and terrifically tacky tourist traps.

+Even if you're just driving through we recommend popping into the Cavendish Boardwalk for a scoop of Cows Creamery ice cream.
+Though Cows is now available throughout the country -- and even in Beijing -- this is the original shop, having opened in 1984.
 For a slightly quieter seaside experience head east to Brackley, another dune-filled strip of golden sand that's also part of the greater Prince Edward Island National Park.

 It's just one stop along the scenic Gulf Shore Parkway, which also whisks you past the Covehead Harbour, with its lovely red and white lighthouse and fishing wharf.